-By Michael Cohick, Senior ETF Product Manager for VanEck Global
+By Michael Cohick, Senior ETF Product Manager, VanEck Global

-In August, Moody’s Investors Service released its annual municipal bond market snapshot, US Municipal Bond Defaults and Recoveries, 1970-2018, with updates through 2018.
+At the end of July, Moody’s Investors Service released its annual municipal bond market snapshot, US municipal bond defaults and recoveries, 1970-2019, with updates through 2019.
 The report continues to affirm two hallmark benefits offered by muni bonds.
-First, municipal bankruptcies remain rare overall, even though they may have become more common over the last 10 years.
-(There were no rated municipal defaults in 2018.)
-Second, muni bonds continued to be highly rated in 2018, with more issuers upgraded than downgraded.
-(According to Moody’s, though, on average, the size of the downgrades was larger than for the upgrades.)
+First, municipal defaults and bankruptcies remain rare overall, even though they may have become more common over the last 10 years.
+(There were no rated municipal defaults in 2019.)
+Second, muni bonds continued to be highly rated in 2019, with more issuers upgraded than downgraded.
+(According to Moody’s, however, as in 2018, the size of the downgrades, on average, was larger than the upgrades.)

-Last year, we noted that the report featured a significant update to Moody’s entire dataset extending back to 1970 and that the recalculation Moody’s undertook had not only rendered key metrics more meaningful but also offered greater explanatory power.
-(This enabled more powerful inferences regarding long-term trends.)
-One important “observation” noted in this year’s report was that, over the 48-year study period: “any one default may only reflect the idiosyncrasies of that individual credit, and not be representative of any general sector trend.”
+An important “observation” noted once again in this year’s report was that over the 40-year study period: “[A]ny one default may only reflect the idiosyncrasies of that individual credit, and not be representative of any general sector trend.”

-The report noted, once again, the fundamental difference between municipal and corporate credits.
+The report drew attention once more to the fundamental difference between municipal and corporate credits.

-While the five-year all-rated cumulative default rate (CDR) of municipal bonds throughout the study period (1970-2018) might have increased a tiny bit to 0.10% (1970-2017: 0.09%) it still remains quite low.
-Likewise when compared to the five-year CDR of 6.6% for global corporates over the same time period.
-There were neither any rated municipal defaults in 2018, nor any new defaults in Puerto Rico (although many Commonwealth of Puerto Rico entities remained in default during the year).
-There was, however, one unrated default during the same period.
+The five-year all-rated cumulative default rate (CDR) of municipal bonds throughout the study period (1970-2019) decreased a tiny bit to 0.08% (1970-2018: 0.10%) and remains very low.
+In comparison, the five-year CDR of global corporates is 6.7% over the same time period.
+There were neither any new rated municipal defaults in 2019, nor any new unrated defaults during the same period.

-The report also notes, for the second year running, that nearly a decade after the Great Recession (2007-2009), the credit quality of the municipal bond sector is now stable.
-It has been aided in part by growth and economic recovery in many regions of the U.S. For the third year running, in 2018, muni bond rating upgrades outweighed downgrades (480 vs. 392), but there were fewer rating changes than in prior years.
+he report also mentions, for the third year running, that nearly a decade after the Great Recession (2007-2009), the credit quality of the municipal bond sector is now stable.
+It has been aided in part over the last couple of years by growth and economic recovery in many regions of the U.S. For the fourth year running, in 2019, muni bond rating upgrades outweighed downgrades (602 vs. 296), but there were fewer rating changes in 2019 than in previous years.

-In contrast with the trend of growing positive drift in 2017 (positive since late-2015), ratings drift, 1 at 0.003% per credit, was nearly flat in 2018.
-The trend had been generally negative since mid-2008, and reached a low of -0.083 notches per credit in 2012.
-In addition, volatility, at 0.09 vs. 0.11 notches per credit in 2017, dropped 23% in 2018.
-The report added that the municipal sector overall is highly rated, with approximately 92% of all the municipal credits Moody’s rates falling into the A category or higher as of the end of 2018.
-Further, at the end of 2018, the median rating for U.S. municipal credits was Aa3.
-This stood in stark contrast to the median rating for global corporates, which was Baa3.
+The report added that the municipal sector overall remains highly rated, with approximately 92% of all the municipal credits in Moody’s rating universe falling into the A category or higher as of the end of 2019 (2018: ≈92%).
+Further, at the end of 2019, the median rating for U.S. municipal credits had risen to Aa2 (2018: Aa3).
+This stood in stark contrast to the median rating for global corporates, which was Baa2 (2018: Baa3).

-As we concluded in our review last year, although it is still a struggle to obtain the same amount of timely disclosure from issuers of municipal bonds as one sees in other asset classes, the pure empirical evidence suggests that muni bonds continue to offer a fiscally sound vehicle for deriving an income stream free from federal, and in some cases, state taxes.
+We continue to argue that, while it remains a struggle to obtain the same amount of timely disclosure from issuers of municipal bonds as one sees in other asset classes, the pure empirical evidence suggests that muni bonds still offer a fiscally sound vehicle for deriving an income stream free from federal, and in some cases, state taxes.

-If one looks at defaults alone over the past 48 years, according to Moody’s report, across all sectors there have been only 113 defaults in the total amount of a little over $72 billion.
-Of this figure, Jefferson County, Alabama and the city of Detroit, Michigan accounted for approximately $11 billion and Puerto Rico some $55.5 billion (combined $66.5 billion).
+If one looks at long-term municipal bond obligations across all sectors between 1970 and 2017, according to Moody’s report, there were only 113 distinct Moody’s-rated defaults in the total amount of a little over $72 billion.
 There are more than 50,000 different state and local governments and other issuing authorities.